FROM FATHER RICK Dear Friends,

-Easter Sunday is the first of 50 days in which we celebrate God’s life-giving love and the fount of inexhaustible mercy and forgiveness.
-The Easter Season is the Season of Initiation into the Body of Christ: the season of Baptism, Confirmation, and Eucharist.
+Today is the first of 50 days in which we celebrate God’s life-giving love and the fount of inexhaustible mercy and forgiveness.
+The Easter Season is the Season of Initiation into the Body of Christ: the season of Baptism, Confirmation and Eucharist.
 This is the season of renewal for all of us in our life in Christ.
 We begin this feast of initiation with the renewal of our own Baptismal Promises at the Easter Vigil and our Easter Sunday Masses—a sign of our willingness to work to bring about the reign of God in the world.

-Throughout the season we will celebrate as a Sunday Assembly the Baptisms of our newest members, the First Communion of our young people, and the Confirmation of our adolescents and the Completion of Initiation for our RCIA participant.
-We will celebrate the Solemnity of the Ascension in May and then, on Pentecost Sunday, May 19, we will bring this 50-day feast to fulfillment and completion as we gather as a parish family at a SINGLE celebration of the Eucharist on May 24, followed by our annual parish Pentecost gathering.
+Throughout the season, we will celebrate as a Sunday Assembly the Baptisms of our newest members, as well as the First Communion of our second graders.
+We will celebrate the Confirmation of our adolescents and the Completion of Initiation for our RCIA participant.
+We will celebrate the Solemnity of the Ascension in May and then, on Pentecost Sunday (50 days from Easter), we will bring this 50-day feast to fulfillment and completion as we gather as a parish family at a SINGLE celebration of the Eucharist on May 24, followed by our annual parish Pentecost gathering.